Media linguistics: Internet Linguistics

 Internet linguistics is a field advocated by linguist David Crystal.

 It is defined as the synchronic analysis of language in all areas of Internet activity, including email, the various kinds of chatroom and games interaction, instant messaging, and Web pages, and including associated areas of computer-mediated communication (CMC), such as SMS messaging (texting).

 As David Crystal posits, "Netspeak is more than an aggregate of spoken and written features... it does things that neither of these other mediums do, and must accordingly be seen as a new species of communication".

 According to Marilyn Deegan, they display fluidity, simultaneity (being available on an indefinite number of machines), and non- degradability in copying.
 They also transcend the traditional limitations on textual dissemination; and they have permeable boundaries (because of the way one text may be integrated within others or display links to others).

 Several of these properties have consequences for language, and these combined with those associated with speech and writing to make Netspeak a genuine 'third medium'.

 Political Linguistics

 Political linguistics is an interdisciplinary subject of study that encompasses language, media and politics.
 Media platforms have played increasingly larger and dominant roles in modern politics with the rapid advancement of technology allowing for greater political discourse.

-Language has the ability to shape political reality by influencing thought, guiding public discourse., and subconsciously alters the way people speak and think.
+Language has the ability to shape political reality by influencing thought, guiding public discourse, and subconsciously altering the way people speak and think.
 The political power of language is apparent in propaganda and linguistic stereotyping, as well as through verbal nuances employed by politicians.
 However, it is important to realise that one may not always be aware of the extent to which their knowledge and identity have been shaped through language.
 Mass persuasion also has to be linguistically unobtrusive, because the more subtle the language manipulation appears, the more insidious its effect on an unsuspecting public.